yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 On PC you also have to run a GCS of your choice to configure the quadcopter, see telemetry data, see mavlink inspector, set flight modes and give commands.
 All of this things can be done also via ROS messages and services but in this way could be easier.

 ### Starting all ROS node
-Now to start all the node needed by the system to work give the following command on different term (tab) (in my system 192.168.10.16 is the PC and 192.168.10.10 is the Raspberry Pi on the quadcopter)
+Now to start all the node needed by the system to work give the following command on different term (or tab with CTRL+SHIFT+T)
+(in my system 192.168.10.16 is the PC and 192.168.10.10 is the Raspberry Pi on the quadcopter)

 tab 1: